Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: The cscK metric on bounded strictly pseudoconvex domains

 A more tractable case of Yau’s conjecture is when $\Omega$ is strictly pseudoconvex with $C^\infty$-boundary.
 In particular, Cheng asked: \begin{conjecture}[Cheng\cite{Cheng'sconjecture}] Let $\Omega \subset \mathbb{C}^n$ be a bounded strictly pseudoconvex domain with $C^\infty$ boundary.
-If $\omega_B$ is K\"ahler-Einstein, then $\Omega$ is biholomorphic to the ball. \end{conjecture} In 2021, Huang and Xiao answered Cheng's conjecture affirmatively. \begin{theorem}[Huang-Xiao\cite{huang2021bergman}] The Bergman metric of a bounded strictly pseudoconvex domain $\Omega$ with $C^\infty$-boundary is K\"ahler-Einstein if and only if the domain is biholomorphic to the ball. \end{theorem}
+If $\omega_B$ is K\"ahler-Einstein, then $\Omega$ is biholomorphic to the ball. \end{conjecture} This conjecture was first studied by Fu and Wong \cite{fu1997strictly}, and Nemirovski and Shafikov \cite{nemirovski2006conjectures} in complex dimension $2$.
+In 2021, Huang and Xiao answered Cheng's conjecture affirmatively. \begin{theorem}[Huang-Xiao\cite{huang2021bergman}] The Bergman metric of a bounded strictly pseudoconvex domain $\Omega$ with $C^\infty$-boundary is K\"ahler-Einstein if and only if the domain is biholomorphic to the ball. \end{theorem}

 Given the rigidity of this result, it is natural to ask whether similar characterizations can be obtained under weaker curvature conditions.

 \begin{question} Can we characterize bounded domains whose Bergman metric has constant scalar curvature? \end{question}